Description

 - Force Account (Payroll of applicant): Itemize according to job title or job assignment (on project).
 At the time of the reimbursement request, grant recipients will be required to document time worked, tasks, pay ratio and payment (including components and percentage of fringe benefit rate).

-- Professional Services: The value of services provided by professional and technical personnel and consultants.
-Three-year retroactivity applies.
+- Professional Services: The value of design, engineering, pre-development, or other services provided by professional and technical personnel and consultants.

 - Volunteer Labor: Skilled and professional labor can be computed at the job rate.
 The value for labor (unskilled labor and work performed by professionals or skilled laborers in an area outside of their area of expertise) of an adult (18 and over) donating time to a project may be computed up to the amount identified as the Value of Volunteer Time for New York State.
 (For example, a lawyer donating legal services may compute the value based on the standard billing rate, but the value for the same lawyer donating time painting walls will be computed up to the amount identified as the Value of Volunteer Time for New York State).